tilt-dev/tilt.build/docs/rollout/shiny-feature.md

 ## Evaluation

 **Use this if**

-- You are just starting to create an onboarding strategy and considering ways to get buy-in from developers.
+* You are just starting to create an onboarding strategy and considering ways to get buy-in from developers.
-- You've had some success converting users, but many of them tell you the benefits of Tilt wasn't obvious at first.
+* You've had some success converting users, but many of them tell you the benefits of Tilt weren't obvious at first.

 **Skip this if**

-- Users are already quickly onboarding to Tilt and understanding the benefits right away.
+* Users are already quickly onboarding to Tilt and understanding the benefits right away.

-**You know it's successful when** you consistently see more aha moments from new users.
+**You know it's successful when**
+* You consistently see more aha moments from new users.